 Safety standards you might expect of service providers, such as hotels, restaurants, retail outlets, transport and tour operators, including for adventure activities (for example, bungee jumping, rafting, scuba diving, surfing), aren't always met in Indonesia.
-If you plan adventure activities, make sure your insurance policy covers this.
+If you plan adventure activities, ensure your insurance policy covers the activity.
 Don't hesitate to ask about, or insist on, safety requirements with tour operators.

 Travel between islands

 Travel between the islands of Indonesia by ferry or boat can be dangerous.
 Passenger limits aren't always observed.
+Equipment may not be maintained properly.
 Sufficient lifejackets aren't always provided.
 Lifejackets for children aren't likely to be provided.

-- Ensure any vessel you intend to board has appropriate safety equipment and life jackets.
+- Ensure any ferry or boat you board has appropriate safety equipment and life jackets.

 - Ensure you, and those with you, wear life jackets at all times.

 - Take your own lifejackets if travelling with children in your party.

 - Check with your tour operator or crew to determine whether safety standards are appropriate.